digitalbiblesociety/astro-monorepo/apps/dbs/src/pages/en/about/community/news/posts/audio-bibles-for-amazon-region-illiterate-christians.md

 We invite you to watch the video below to see the impact of previous distributions among indigenous Colombian tribes in the Amazon.

-<figure class="wp-block-embed is-type-video is-provider-youtube wp-block-embed-youtube wp-embed-aspect-16-9 wp-has-aspect-ratio"><div class="wp-block-embed__wrapper"><iframe allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="" frameborder="0" height="360" loading="lazy" src="https://www.youtube.com/embed/nXSKinUeLIE?feature=oembed" title="“The House Started to Sink!”- T.J.
-Wainerdi’s Account of His Trip to the Amazon" width="640"></iframe></div></figure>
+<iframe allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="" frameborder="0" height="360" loading="lazy" src="https://www.youtube.com/embed/nXSKinUeLIE?feature=oembed" title="“The House Started to Sink!”- T.J.
+Wainerdi’s Account of His Trip to the Amazon" width="640"></iframe>